 People with diabetes mellitus experience weight loss despite adequate or increased food consumption.
 There is increased urine production (polyuria) so they need to use the toilet more frequently, even at night (nocturia).
 Patients are also thirsty as a result of increased water loss.

 What is insulin?
 What causes Diabetes Mellitus?

-The pancreas is an abdominal organ which produces various important enzymes and hormones.
+The pancreas is an abdominal organ that produces various important enzymes and hormones.
 Islet cells within the pancreas make insulin, the hormone responsible for the regulation of sugar levels in the body.

 When we eat food containing carbohydrates, these are converted to glucose, a basic form of sugar.
 Glucose provides the energy necessary for cells in the body to survive and also enables them to perform their various functions.
 Insulin acts as a key that allows glucose to move from the bloodstream into individual cells.
 In diabetes mellitus, the islet cells are unable to produce adequate amounts of insulin (Type 1 Diabetes Mellitus) or the body is relatively resistant to insulin (Type 2 Diabetes Mellitus) so that even though the pancreas produces large amounts of insulin, they do not work well.
 In this situation, cells are unable to bring glucose into their internal environment and essentially starve from lack of energy.

 The excess, unused glucose in the bloodstream results in high blood sugar levels, leaks out in the urine and is wasted.
 As glucose leaks out in the kidney channels, it draws water with it so that excessive amounts of water are lost as urine, resulting in dehydration and thirst.